Ashvamedha Yajna The Obscene Ritual

 Valmiki Ramayan, Bala Kanda 1, Sarga 14, Verses 33-35 “With great delight coming on her Queen Kausalya reverently made circumambulations to the horse, and symbolically killed the horse with three knives.
 Queen Kausalya desiring the results of ritual disconcertedly resided one night with that horse that flew away like a bird.
 Thus, the officiating priests of the ritual, namely hota, adhwaryu and udgaata have received in their hand the Crowned Queen, the neglected wife, and a concubine of the king, next as a symbolic donation in the ritual by the performer, the king.”
 Tr.
 Shri Desiraju Hanumanth Rao

-This ritual is mentioned in both Krishna and Shukla Yajur Veda, but this ritual mentioned in Krishna Yajur Veda is obscure because the translator has omitted those verses,
+The ritual in question is referenced in both the Krishna and Shukla Yajur Vedas.
+However, the account in the Krishna Yajur Veda is obscure due to omissions by the translator.,

 Krishna Yajur Veda 7.4.19 The wicked horse is sleeping.
 O fair one, clad in fair raiment in the world of heaven be ye two covered ….{…several verses omitted from original translation…} Sacred-texts.com

-I am reproducing the translation of Krishna Yajur Veda by a Indologist,
+I am reproducing the translation of Krishna Yajur Veda by an Indologist,

 Krishna Yajur Veda 7.4.19 In the heavenly world be you two completely covered.
 [Queen says]- I will urge on the impregnator, you will urge on the impregnator; let the two of us stretch out our four legs.
 [Adhvaryu says]- Let the stallion, semen-producer, produce semen [insert semen].
 Bring the penis into the two thighs, drive along the erect and unctuous one which is women’s living enjoyment, which is their hole-runner [cleaner], women’s dear secret (pleasure) which has hit the sardigrdi (clitoris?) in their black (haired) mark… This little bird which creeps around saying ‘ahalam’ knocks the penis into the slit; the vulva devours it.